grzegorz-s/You-Dont-Know-JS/docs/README.md

 Some of those courses are also distributed on other platforms, like Pluralsight, Lynda.com, and O'Reilly Safari Online.

 ## Contributions

+Please feel free to contribute to the quality of this content by submitting PR's for improvements to code snippets, explanations, etc. While typo fixes are welcomed, they will likely be caught through normal editing processes, and are thus not necessarily as important for this repository.

 Any contributions you make to this effort **are of course greatly appreciated**.